 The full cost of x-ray machine ownership includes more than just the sales price.
 Vendors’ quotes often include maintenance, delivery, and installation costs.
 You need to combine all these costs to calculate accurate x-ray prices.
 Then, you can better compare all the vendor options presented to you.

 So what costs do you need to know when buying x-ray scanners?
 Below are the 6 most important costs to consider.
-Add them together and compare them to determine the most affordable x-ray unit for your security needs.
+Add them together and compare them, along with other x-ray purchasing factors, to determine the most affordable x-ray unit for your security needs.

 1. SALES PRICE